tkych/donuts/README.markdown

 2. Because dot language is so-called compiled language, development cycle is inconvenient.

-3. Plain common lisp does not have ability to draw graph.
+3. Plain Common Lisp does not have ability to draw graph.

-The goal of donuts is to draw graph in lispic way of thinking (REPL, macro, CLOS, multi-paradigm style, and so on).
+The goal of donuts is to draw graph in lispic way of thought (REPL, macro, CLOS, multi-paradigm style, and so on).

   [Graphviz]: http://www.graphviz.org/